confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 ### Source streams

 A stream can be created as read-only if the SOURCE clause is provided.
 INSERTS statements and the DELETE TOPIC on DROP STREAM statements aren't permitted.
-Source streams do not support pull queries.
-Only source tables support running pull queries on them.
 To disable the SOURCE stream feature, set `ksql.source.table.materialization.enabled` to `false` in your ksqlDB server properties file.